MicrosoftDocs/power-platform/power-virtual-agents/authoring-export-import-bots.md

 ## Create a solution to manage export and import

 You use solutions to export bots from one environment and import them into another.
-The solution acts as a "carrier" for the bots, and you can import multiple bots in one solution.
+The solution acts as a _carrier_ for the bots, and you can import multiple bots in one solution.

 1. Sign in to the Power Virtual Agents bot you want to export.